Muhammad-Yousef/Wattary-Core/Core/Eye/ReadMe.md

    1- code.
 Ex: 201.
    2- userID (if exist else null)

-code meaning:
+**code meaning:**

     201: this means that the user is exist.
     202: this means that I can not read the picture (not Exist).
     203: this means that I can not find any faces in the picture (retake a picture)
-   204: this means that the user is exist.
-   205: this means a memory (database) error.
-   206: this means that I can not recognize this person.
+    204: this means that I can not recognize this person.

 Ex:
 ```python
 code, userID = login('https://www.pictures.com/img_002314562.jpg')